The Most Difficult HR Task is Dismissing Employees

-Don’t let a poorly planned/handled redundancy process hurt your career and damage your company’s reputation.
-For a more successful, effective, and positive redundancy process, here are the steps you need to take when managing redundancies:
+For a more successful, effective, and positive redundancy process, here are 5 steps you need to take when managing redundancies:

 Assess your business’ financial situation and identify which areas of your operations are surplus to requirement.
 If redundancies can be avoided that would be the best for all parties, but if not start preparing the necessary documentation and move on to the next step.

 2. Fair Selection

 After identifying the areas of change and selecting the person/people for redundancy it is vital to ensure the process is fair.
 You may have a pool of people to select from, but all decisions must be objective and strictly made based on the business.
 This may be based on the employee’s capability, skills, competence, experience, attitude, disciplinary records, etc.